-As you age, estate planning become more and more important.
+As you age, estate planning becomes more and more important.
 The fact of the matter is that you never know when you will die, and being prepared by creating a will and/or a trust will help your family and protect your assets.
 It is important to create a will, name a beneficiary, and have a plan before you die, but there are some aspects of estate planning that many people may overlook.

 Estate planning doesn’t have to be difficult, but it can get confusing at times and getting everything organized could pose a challenge for people who don’t know which assets are needed and which non-physical assets can affect their will.
 That is where Susan Gwinn, attorney at law, can help.